2004-05: John Albert had a tremendous season playing for the Cleveland Barons Midget Major. He posted 94 points (34 goals, 60 assists) in 67 games.

 2012-13: Albert played 24 games for the AHL’s St. John’s IceCaps in his second pro season – missing time during the season due to a series of injuries – including back and shoulder problems and a season-ending broken hand after blocking a shot in March.
 He scored 3 goals with 2 assists and was an even plus/minus with 10 penalty minutes.
 The IceCaps missed the playoffs after finishing last in the Atlantic Division.
 Originally drafted by the then-Thrashers in 2007 but never tendered an NHL contract, Albert was signed to his first NHL deal with the Jets, a one-year free agent contract, in July 2013.

-Playmaking center, with sufficient quickness.
-Albert is an all-around strong center with great hands and passing ability.
-He prefers to set up his teammates and also plays a responsible game in his own end.
-His skating speed is what separates him from many of the top players in college hockey and should give him a shot at playing at the next level.
-Sometimes is criticized for not shooting the puck often enough as he possesses a very good shot.
+Albert is a playmaking center, with sufficient quickness.
+He is an all-around strong center with great hands and passing ability who prefers to set up his teammates.
+He plays a responsible game in his own end.
+He is a fast skater who at times draws criticism for not shooting the puck often enough.
+He possesses a very good shot.

 Albert is in his third year of pro hockey — beginning the season with Winnipeg AHL affiliate St. John's in 2014-15 after skating in nine games with the Jets last season.
 One of a handful of returning veteran forwards from the team that reached the Calder Cup finals in 2013-14, he will be counted on for scoring and could be one of the first players called up as an injury replacement.
 Long-term, Albert projects as a lower line forward at the NHL level who is capable of putting up big numbers in the AHL or in Europe.